rossturk/sox-dsd/README.md

 This is a maintained fork that:
 - Tracks the official SoX repository from SourceForge
 - Incorporates DSD support from [Måns Rullgård's sox fork](https://github.com/mansr/sox)
-- Uses a patch-based system to (crosses fingers) simplify maintenance
+- Uses a patch-based system to (🤞) simplify maintenance
 - Designed / intended to be updateable when new SoX versions are released

 ## DSD Support Features